 I also read Human Physiology: From Cells to Systems by Sherwood.
 This book is meant for the one-semester Human Physiology course typically taken by allied health and biology students.
 The start chapters introduce basic chemical and biological ideas to offer students with the framework they should comprehend physiological principles.
 Moreover, the chapters promote conceptual understanding.

-As far as practical part of IBO is concerned, I have not found a better book than Practical Skills in Biomolecular Science, 5th ed. by Rob Reed.
+As far as the practical part of biology olympiads is concerned, I have not found a better book than Practical Skills in Biomolecular Science, 5th ed. by Rob Reed.
 This textbook underpins any practical course in biochemistry, biomedical science, genetics, immunology and microbiology.
 Not only it includes numerous exercises with answers, but also foster study and examination skills, laboratory and analytical skills, investigative techniques and analysis of experimental data.
 Some teachers also recommend Biochemistry, 4th Edition by Donald Voet, Judith G. Voet but this one is as comprehensive as Lehninger’s.

 Modern Biology: Skills Practice Labs: Includes Dissection Labs is a nice book to develop practical skills as well.

 For microbiology, I would suggest Brock Biology of Microorganisms (14th Edition).
 This book for biology, microbiology, and other science majors balances cutting edge research with the concepts essential for understanding the field of microbiology.

 Animal Physiology presents all the branches of modern animal physiology with a strong emphasis on integration of physiological knowledge, ecology, and evolutionary biology.

 Biology Of Animals presents coverage of animal form, function, diversity and evolution.
 In this sixth edition, the cladistic perspective (phylogenetics systematics) has been added to the discussion of animal phyla, and cladograms of the relationships are included.